Zoha131/androidDependency/README.md

 ---

 #### Multidex
-**Therefore, if your minSdkVersion is 21 or higher, you do not need the multidex support library.**
+**If your minSdkVersion is 21 or higher, you do not need the multidex support library.**
 ```gradle
 dependencies {
   implementation 'com.android.support:multidex:1.0.3'